Benjamin Libet: Implications of Libet's experiments

 has shown that the experienced intention to perform an act is preceded by cerebral initiation.
 Why should the experienced decision to veto that intention, or to actively or passively promote its completion, be any different?"

 In a study published in 2012, Aaron Schurger, Jacobo D. Sitt, and Stanislas Dehaene proposed that the occurrence of the readiness potentials observed in Libet-type experiments is stochastically occasioned by ongoing spontaneous subthreshold fluctuations in neural activity, rather than an unconscious goal-directed operation.

 In an empirical study in 2019, researchers found that readiness potentials were absent for deliberate decisions, and preceded arbitrary decisions only.

+Neurosurgeon Rickard L Sjoberg, studying patients after neurosurgical resections of the brain area implicated in the experiment found that whereas their ability to execute voluntary actions was transiently but severely impacted, their subjective sense of volition was not.

 Libet's experiments have received both support and opposition from other research related to the neuroscience of free will.

+Is spontaneous wrist movement the paradigm for free action?

+When considering the implications of Libet's studies on free will and responsibility, one common reaction is to qualify the scope of the kinds of decisions Libet's findings apply to.
+Libet's experiments pertain to spontaneous and arbitrary wrist movement, and not to decisions that involve conscious deliberation.
+Libet himself affirmed this: "In those voluntary actions that are not 'spontaneous' and quickly performed, that is, in those in which conscious deliberation (of whether to act or of what alternative choice of action to take) precedes the act, the possibilities for conscious initiation and control would not be excluded by the present evidence".

+Some argue that this kind of decision is not the appropriate target for discussions of freedom, which is centered around questions of responsibility.
+For example, Roskies argues that the kind of decisions relevant to questions of responsibility are those governed by reason or conscious rejection of reasons.
+In most cases where people are held accountable for their actions, what is under consideration is not a bodily movement in isolation, but actions as part of the result of prior conscious deliberations.
+Thus, according to this view Libet's findings does not deliver any radical implications for responsibility in general.